dcos/dcos-e2e/docs/source/cli.rst

 The CLI allows you to create, manage and destroy open source DC/OS and DC/OS Enterprise clusters on Docker nodes.

-An typical CLI workflow for open source DC/OS may look like this:
+A typical CLI workflow for open source DC/OS may look like this:

 .. code-block:: console